 Measure stream velocity.
 Collect insects.
-Cast deer, raccoon, coyote, and wolf tracks.
+Cast wolf tracks.
 Document the red-backed salamander population.
-Count the birds.
+Count birds.
 Cruise a timber stand.
 Join the 80-acre club.

 Integrated Field Practicum - Fall or Summer “Camp” - is the only semester-long, off-campus experience in the US that is attended by natural resource students, putting Michigan Tech a step above the rest.
 Blend classroom study with learning in the field to increase competence in the woods.
 Integrated Field Practicum (IFP) covers the elements of forested landscapes and methods of quantification.
 Trees and herbaceous plants, water, wildlife, fungi, insects.
 In the process of measuring and describing the forests, students complete a multi-resource assessment built on data from previous years and data collected directly from the field themselves.
 Gain insight on values and ecological processes of natural resource management.